andyl/rfx/README.md

 ## Changelists

-Each operation returns an `changelist`, a data structure that represents the refactoring changes to be made for an operation.
+Each operation returns a *changelist* with a set of of *change requests*.
+The *changelist* is a data structure that describes all the refactoring changes to be made for an operation.

+A *change request* struct has elements for *content edits* and *filesystem actions* (create, rename, delete).

-Rfx provies helper functions to manipulate changelists:
+Rfx provides helper functions to manipulate changelists:

 ```elixir
 Rfx.Changelist.to_string(changelist) #> Returns the modified source code